ranton256/classifying_concord/classifying_condord.md

 This article is a walkthrough of using machine learning classification techniques combined with some preprocessing to distinguish between the writing of Emerson and Thoreau.

 I wanted to show methods for classifying text using a novel dataset rather than one of the toy ones so often used for tutorials.
 Eventually I settled on classifying text to predict the original author.
 Since I wanted this to be primarily about actual writing style rather than the changes to language between regions or over time I chose two authors from the same era and location, Emerson and Thoreau.
+For background on computational authorship attribution see Koppel et al. (2009) .

 Ralph Waldo Emerson and Henry David Thoreau both resided in mid-19th-century Concord, Massachusetts.
 Their writings and philosophical exchanges contributed to [American Transcendentalism](https://plato.stanford.edu/entries/transcendentalism/), and both produced literary works that remain influential.
 Despite their shared location and intellectual community, their writing styles differ in identifiable ways.